LauraCole1900/JavascriptPasswordGenerator/README.md

 ## Credits

-Base code and styling developed and provided by Trilogy Education Services
+Base code and styling developed and provided by 2U/Trilogy Education Services

 ## Contributing